-The 7th Annual Handel Aria Competition will take place on Friday, June 7, 2019 at 7:30 in Mills Hall of the University of Wisconsin Madison Mead Witter School of Music.
-The seven finalists, selected from a field of 100 applicants from five different countries, will be accompanied by the Madison Bach Musicians under the direction of Trevor Stephenson.
+The 7th Annual Handel Aria Competition took place on Friday, June 7, 2019 at 7:30 in Mills Concert Hall of the University of Wisconsin Madison Mead Witter School of Music.
+The seven finalists, selected from a field of 100 applicants from five different countries, were accompanied by the Madison Bach Musicians under the direction of Trevor Stephenson.
 Tickets were available at the door for $15; general admission.

 The finalists in the 2019 Handel Aria Competition

 - Morgan Balfour, soprano

 Morgan Balfour, soprano

 Soprano Morgan Balfour holds a Master’s Degree from the San Francisco Conservatory of Music and a Bachelor’s Degree from the Queensland Conservatorium of Music.
 In 2016, Morgan appeared as a soloist in the Brisbane Baroque Festival, followed by her 2017 debut with Pinchgut Opera in their Rameau Triple Bill.
 Morgan has appeared as a soloist with organizations such as American Bach Soloists, Sydney Philharmonia, Canberra Symphony Orchestra and the Queensland Symphony Orchestra.
 For the San Francisco Conservatory, she performed the title role in Handel’s Rodelinda and Meleagro in Atalanta under the baton of Corey Jamason.
 Morgan’s oratorio work has seen her perform as the soprano soloist in Handel’s Messiah, Bach’s Magnificat, Vivaldi’s Gloria and Magnificat, and Mozart and Hasse’s Requiem to name a few.
 She has also performed the role of Merab in Handel’s Saul, as well as both Queens and 1st Harlot in a staged production of Handel’s Solomon.